What is Travertine?

 Travertine has been a popular architectural stone for thousands of years.
 You can see travertine used at the Colosseum in Rome (the largest travertine building in the world) and at the Basilique Du Sacre Coeur in Paris.

 - Travertine tiles don’t absorb large amounts of heat.
-As a result, this makes it an ideal paving solution for pool tiles or anywhere you may have uncovered outdoors.
+As a result, this makes it an ideal paving solution for pool tiles or anywhere you may have uncovered outdoors especially in hot weather.

-- No two travertine stone tiles or pavers are the same.
+- No two travertine stone tiles or pavers look the same.
 Therefore, you can create a truly unique look in your home or backyard area.

 Travertine has a distinct texture compromising of sporadic holes and voids.
 However, you can choose to fill the empty spaces with grout to achieve a smoother surface or get the stone honed and filled for a completely smooth surface.
-We recommend that this is appropriate for indoor applications such as bathroom or kitchen tiling due to easy sweep cleaning.
+We recommend that this is appropriate for indoor applications such as bathroom or kitchen tiling.
+Additionally, this makes the tiles easier to sweep clean indoors.

 Travertine comes in a variety of finishes: